jainsumit12/crwal4aichat/README.md

 ![Image](https://github.com/user-attachments/assets/be41b857-47ca-4804-97e2-98764a270748)

-You can run the app like normal once you exec into the container or run the API:
+You can run the app like normal once you exec into the container or use the API:

 ```bash
 # Build and start the container